anuran-roy/duxnotes-newtab/README.md

+# DuxNotes New Tab Extension for Chromium-based browsers

 A super-minimal, flat-design notes keeper with WYSIWYG Markdown support - right on your New Tab Page in Chrome!

 ## Setup Instructions